magento/pwa-studio/pwa-devdocs/src/technologies/storefront-architecture/buildtime/index.md

 Unlike Magento themes, the source code for a PWA Studio storefront does not need to be located within the Magento application code.
-A PWA Studio storefront and its backing Magento server are two separate applications, so their codebase should be separate from each other.
+A PWA Studio storefront and its backing Magento server are two separate applications, so their codebase is separate from each other.

-The Venia concept storefront uses `yarn` for dependency managements, but storefronts built using PWA Studio can also use NPM to manage dependencies and run scripts.
+The Venia concept storefront uses the `yarn` package for dependency management, but storefronts built using PWA Studio can also use NPM to manage dependencies and run scripts.

 Early adopters of PWA Studio have cloned the [`pwa-studio` repository][] and made direct customizations to the Venia concept source.